Find Affordable College Courses

 Wichita Falls, TX

-The average tuition and fees for an out-of-state undergraduate student at MSU Texas are $11,726 a year.
+Out-of-state tuition fees for undergraduate students at MSU Texas are $11,726 per year.
 While working on their Bachelor's Degree, dental support majors at MSU Texas accumulate an average of around $22,073 in student debt.

 A rank of #3 on this year’s list means University of Oklahoma - Health Sciences Center is a great value for dental support services students working on their bachelor’s degree.
 UOHSC is a small public school located in the city of Oklahoma City.

-UOHSC undergraduate students pay an average of $24,769 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UOHSC are $24,769 per year.
 On average, dental support graduates from UOHSC take out $25,718 in student loans while working on their Bachelor's Degree.

 Read full report on Dental Support Services at University of Oklahoma - Health Sciences Center